- Opening times vary for each destination - we advise consulting individual websites

 Jesus is stripped of his garments

-Artwork visible from street at all times.
-Inside: Mon-Fri 8am-4.30pm.
-Closed weekends & bank holidays.
+Artwork visible on the street at all times.

-Please consider making a DONATION to The Salvation Army to support their important work
+Please consider making a donation to Catholic Charities to support their important work.

 Crucifixion: Jesus is nailed to the cross